HeRAMS-WHO/herams-i18n/docs/index.rst

 Edit a Response
 ----------------

 .. caution:: Editing a response will overwrite the existing response.
-If you would like to update the status of a health facility while keeping the history of changes, go to `Add a response to a health facility record>`_.
+If you would like to update the status of a health facility while keeping the history of changes, go to `Add a New Response>`_.

 1. Access your workspace as outlined `above <#access-your-workspace>`__.